DocBohn/CowPi_documentation/docs/source/construction/nano/inventory/preparation-mk1f.rst

 ..  [#] In the past, screwdrivers that I place at the TA desk have grown feet.
 Don't be that person.
+..  [#] It looks like the last screwdriver that I placed at the TA desk has walked off, and I have no more cheap screwdrivers to place in the SRC.
+If you happen to see a screwdriver labeled "CSCE 231 -- if found, return to SRC" then please bring it to the SRC.